 “I would help organise different events and became a student mentor and ambassador,” she says.

 Overall, the lessons and activities she experienced and everyone she met at Charles Sturt University have made her study experience a fulfilling one.

 Elliane completed her master’s degree in December 2019.
 Due to the global pandemic and the fact she was on a graduate visa, she faced challenges in the job market in 2020.
 However, she reached out to several people for their advice on finding a job in Australia as a graduate.

 “I started with my cousin, Nacey, whose work ethic is something I admire,” says Elliane.
 “She happily proofread my resumé and provided constructive criticism on how to highlight my experiences more.”

-Elliane was also in constant communication with her career manager at Charles Sturt University Study Centres, Chantal, whose patience and dedication was something Elliane much appreciated.
+Elliane was also in constant communication with her career manager at Charles Sturt University, Chantal, whose patience and dedication was something Elliane much appreciated.

 “We would talk for hours at a time, going through my resumé line by line.
 She even wrote a customised interview question-and-answer for me to practice on, listened to my first-ever call with an employer, and made sure I was placed in a good company during my internship,” says Elliane.